ebuech/water_heater_mpc/README.md

 Code to accompany the submitted paper:

 Elizabeth Buechler, Aaron Goldin, and Ram Rajagopal.
-"Designing MPC Strategies for Grid-Interactive Water Heaters for Load Shifting Applications" (Submitted 2024).
+"Designing model predictive control strategies for grid-interactive water heaters for load shifting applications" (Submitted 2024).

 #### Running the code: